iirasalo/WEB1-BE-WEEK5/Group-activity-1/README.md

 ## Task 2

 - What is MVC?
+MVC (Model-View-Controller) is a pattern in software design commonly used to implement user interfaces, data, and controlling logic.
+It emphasizes a separation between the software's business logic and display.

 - Does the code in the `src` folder follow the MVC pattern?
+YES.